KTRDeveloper/charity-dao/docs/index.md

 ```

 CharityGovernor is responsible for managing the lifecycle of proposals and holds the key parameters that influence the governance of the DAO.
-It inherits a number of Openzeppelin extensions, including: _Governor_, _GovernorSettings_, _GovernorCountingSimple_, _GovernorVotes_, _GovernorVotesQuorumFraction_, _GovernorTimelockControl_. _Governor_ is the core contract that contains all the governance logic and primitives.  _GovernorSettings_ allows to update voting settings (delay, period, proposal threshold) though governance.  _GovernorCountingSimple_ extension offers 3 options to voters: _For_, _Against_, and _Abstain_ where only _For_ and _Abstain_ votes are counted towards quorum. _GovernorVotes_ allow extraction of voting weight from an _ERC20Votes_ token. _GovernorVotesQuorumFraction_ combines with _GovernorVotes_ to allow specifing the initial quorum as a fraction of the token's total supply. _GovernorTimelockControl_ binds the execution process to an instance of _TimelockController_.
-This adds a delay, enforced by the _TimelockController_ to all successful proposal. the constructor of _GovernorTimelockControl_ expects as parmetres the IVotes instance to determine the voting power of an account based on the token balance they hold when a proposal becomes active, the timelock controller which enforces delays on successful proposals, the _initialVotingDelay_ which is the delay since proposal is created until voting starts, _initialVotingPeriod_ which is the length of period during which members can cast their vote, _initialProposalThreshold_ which is the minimum number of votes an account must have to create a proposal, and _quorumNum_ which represents the percentage of total supply of tokens needed to aprove proposals.
+It inherits a number of Openzeppelin extensions, including: _Governor_, _GovernorSettings_, _GovernorCountingSimple_, _GovernorVotes_, _GovernorVotesQuorumFraction_, _GovernorTimelockControl_. _Governor_ is the core contract that contains all the governance logic and primitives.  _GovernorSettings_ allows to update voting settings (delay, period, proposal threshold) though governance.  _GovernorCountingSimple_ extension offers 3 options to voters: _For_, _Against_, and _Abstain_ where only _For_ and _Abstain_ votes are counted towards quorum. _GovernorVotes_ allow extraction of voting weight from an _ERC20Votes_ token. _GovernorVotesQuorumFraction_ combines with _GovernorVotes_ to allow specifying the initial quorum as a fraction of the token's total supply. _GovernorTimelockControl_ binds the execution process to an instance of _TimelockController_.
+This adds a delay, enforced by the _TimelockController_ to all successful proposal. the constructor of _GovernorTimelockControl_ expects as parameters the IVotes instance to determine the voting power of an account based on the token balance they hold when a proposal becomes active, the timelock controller which enforces delays on successful proposals, the _initialVotingDelay_ which is the delay since proposal is created until voting starts, _initialVotingPeriod_ which is the length of period during which members can cast their vote, _initialProposalThreshold_ which is the minimum number of votes an account must have to create a proposal, and _quorumNum_ which represents the percentage of total supply of tokens needed to approve proposals.

 ```solidity
 // ./CharityGovernor.sol